MelroseSaint/SkimmerReport/README.md

 - If hosting UI and API on different domains, configure CORS.
 - Avoid storing secrets client-side; none are required for MVP.
 - Validate `npm run build` and `npm run preview` locally before deploying.

+### Automation Deployment

+The automation system requires no additional configuration:
+- Email recipient is pre-configured (Monroedoses@gmail.com)
+- Automation logs are stored in memory and accessible via API
+- Email service uses standard API endpoints (Vercel Email or external SMTP)
+- All automation rules and validations are built into the system
+- Error handling and retry logic included automatically

+### Monitoring

+Monitor automation performance via:
+- `/api/automation` endpoint for logs retrieval
+- Console logs for real-time debugging
+- Report status updates in admin interface
+- Email delivery confirmation in automation logs